OpenPeerPower/operating-system/Documentation/boards/nuc.md

 Currently there is no shiny installation method.
 Checklist:
 - Boot PC to live-environment using PXE or USB
-- Copy or download the oppos image into your live environment
+- Copy or download the hassos image into your live environment
 - zcat the image to local harddisk
 - Reboot